Tottenham, Ontario

-Tottenham is a community in the town of New Tecumseth, in south-central Ontario, Canada.
+Tottenham is a small community located in southern Simcoe County, Ontario, Canada south of Beeton and Alliston; all three were amalgamated in 1991 into the single Town of New Tecumseth.
 It takes its name from its first postmaster, Alexander Totten.
 The Tottenham Conservation Area is a recreational facility in the village, which is also famous for its annual event, the Tottenham Bluegrass Festival.
 There is also a restored steam train that is a tourist attraction, taking passengers to Beeton and back.
 Tottenham is home to three schools: Tottenham Public School, Father F.X.
 O'Reilly School, and Saint Thomas Aquinas Catholic Secondary School.

 The town was ravaged by a fire in 1895, which began at the McKinney foundry.
 Eighty structures were destroyed, including the foundry and a Methodist church.
 Despite warnings in 1884 that the town needed a fire engine, none was purchased.
 To combat the 1895 fire, the town of Allandale sent its fire engine, preventing further spread of the fire.